Frequently Asked Questions

 HOW DO I ENROLL AT NEW ROOTS?

-As a New York State charter school, we are open to all high school eligible students who live in New York State, regardless of school district of residence, space permitting.
+As a New York State Charter School, we are open to all middle and high school eligible students who live in New York State, regardless of school district of residence, space permitting.

 WHO IS ELIGIBLE TO BECOME A STUDENT?

-Students in 9th through 12th grades are eligible to enroll at New Roots.
+Students from 6th through 12th grades are eligible to enroll at New Roots.
 Any student eligible to attend public school in New York State may apply.
-Please go to the “Enroll” or “Inquire” options at the top of this page and fill out an online interest form.
+Residency in NYS and eligibility to attend grades 6-12 are the only requirements to attend.

 HOW MANY STUDENTS ARE ENROLLED AT NEW ROOTS?